 More: Joshua Engel has been recognized by the news media as one of the leading attorneys representing students who have been accused of sexual assault and sexual harassment.

-Engel and Martin have successfully obtained injunctions against schools seeking to expel or suspend students following hearings that denied the due process rights of students.
-Some representative decisions include:
+Engel & Martin, LLC has successfully obtained injunctions against schools seeking to expel or suspend students following hearings that denied the due process rights of students.